matthewglasenapp/hla_resolve/README.md

 ## Workflow and Dependencies

-HLA-Resolve takes raw PacBio HiFi reads (FASTQ or uBAM) as input and executes the following steps to produce four-field HLA star allele calls.
+HLA-Resolve takes raw PacBio HiFi reads (FASTQ or uBAM) as input and executes the following steps to produce four-field HLA allele assignments.

 #### 1. Adapter Trimming
 Adapter and barcode sequences are removed from raw reads using [cutadapt](https://doi.org/10.14806/ej.17.1.200) (when adapter sequences are provided) or [fastplong](https://doi.org/10.1002/imt2.107) (auto-detection mode).